Easy Baked Snickerdoodle Donut Holes (Ready in 35 Minutes!)

 • 1 large egg at room temperature

-• 1/4 cup blood orange-fused olive oil
+• 1/4 cup blood orange olive oil or canola oil

 • 1/2 cup sour cream